Rockvole/indoor-air-quality-dashboard/documentation/README.md

 The original design called for the MICS-5525 sensor, but this was discontinued.
 The MICS-4514 looks like a good alternative and also detects Nitrogen Dioxide.
 ## Components
 #### Pair Digital Grove Ports
+The hardware designer used a pair of these ports which share the 2 data lines.
+This allows for either one sensor requiring 2 data lines, or 2 sensors each requiring 1 data line.
+This is a good solution which makes the best use of available data lines.
 #### Pair Analog Grove Ports
+I propose adding a pair of analog Grove Ports in the same data line configuration as the existing digital ports.

+If these ports are added I recommend placing them in the same location as the exisiting grove ports, and moving the digital grove ports to the other side of the board.
+I recommend placing these ports apart from each other since the grove sensors are supplied with short cables and it would be tricky to put 4 sensors on 1 side of the board.
 #### Switches
 #### RGB LED